Canito (footballer, born 1931): Club career

 Canito signed with Basque Country club Athletic Bilbao in 1948, from neighbours Barakaldo CF in the Segunda División.
 Immediately after arriving, on 12 September, the 17-year-old made his La Liga debut, helping to a 7–2 home demolition of Real Valladolid.
-He scored his first goal for the Lions in only his tenth appearance, in the 4–0 win against Sevilla FC also at the San Mamés Stadium.
+He scored his first goal for the Lions in his tenth appearance, in the 4–0 win against Sevilla FC also at the San Mamés Stadium.

 In the 1955–56 season, Canito appeared in 27 games as Athletic won the top-division title.
-He would also be an essential defensive player as they conquered three Copa del Rey trophies in just four years (for a total of four during his spell).
+He would also be an essential defensive player as they claimed three Copa del Generalísimo trophies in just four years (for a total of four during his spell).

-After 15 years in the senior squad, and 440 competitive matches to his credit, Canito moved to another side in the region, Deportivo Alavés, but called it quits after only a few months.
+After 15 years in the senior squad, and 440 competitive matches to his credit, Canito moved to another side in the region, Deportivo Alavés, but retired a few months later.
 He died aged 67 in his hometown of Barakaldo, Biscay.